Appeals & Writs of Habeas Corpus Overturn Your Criminal Conviction

 If you or someone you love has been unfairly convicted of a crime, you still have options to seek justice.
 If your case went to trial or involved a contested sentencing hearing, you can appeal and ask a higher court to review your case with the goal of overturning your conviction or sentence.
 Alternatively, you may be able to file a writ of habeas corpus—a legal action that can successfully challenge your criminal conviction if your constitutional rights were violated.

-Navigating these post-conviction legal avenues is complex.
-You need a lawyer with significant experience in appeals and writs of habeas corpus.
-Stephen Aslett is one of the few defense attorneys in the Houston area who handles both appeals and writs of habeas corpus, and who has successfully obtained reversals of clients' convictions using both approaches.
-He has argued before the First and Fourteenth Courts of Appeals and is among the few attorneys who are board certified in criminal law—a distinction that only 1% of Texas attorneys hold.
+I, Attorney Stephen Aslett, am one of the few defense attorneys in the Houston area who handles both appeals and writs of habeas corpus and who has successfully obtained reversals of clients' convictions using both approaches.
+I have argued before the First and Fourteenth Courts of Appeals and am among the few attorneys who are board-certified in criminal law—a distinction that only 1% of Texas attorneys hold.

 If you need your criminal conviction reviewed or overturned, contact The Aslett Law Firm by calling (346) 567-8671 today for a free consultation with an appeals lawyer in Houston.